ashish10alex/adversarial-autoaugment-pytorch/src/Notes.md

 learning.
 The losses of different augmented policies are applied to on the same data are used to train the augmentation policy network by Reinforcement learning.

+<b> Possible issues with implementation </b>
+1. Controller class `forward` method is called only once every epoch

+GANs here are not used to generate new data rather only as a min-max component to find the best augmentation policy.

+Issues with Autoaugment -

+ * Learned policy is fixed for the entire training process.
+All possible instances of target example will be sent to the target network repeatedly, which will result in an inevitable overfitting in a long epoch training.

+Advantages of Adversarial Autoaugment  -
+    * Only one target network is used to evaluate the performance of augmentation policies.
+    * To combat harder examples from augmented by adversarial policies, target network has to learn more robust features.

 ## Notes to understand code

 * Hyperparameter used in the experiment.
 Represented as (Hyperparameter name, Value in code)